wangwenx190/framelesshelper/README.md

 ## Supported Platforms

-- Windows: Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11 (only actively tested on Windows 10 & 11)
+- Windows: Windows Vista \~ 11 (only actively tested on Windows 10 & 11)
 - Linux: any modern Linux distros should work, but only tested on Ubuntu 20.04 and Ubuntu 22.04
-- macOS: only tested on macOS 12.3 due to lack of Apple devices
+- macOS: only tested on macOS 12 & 13 due to lack of Apple devices

 There are some additional restrictions for each platform, please refer to the _Platform notes_ section below.